MaryCerasa/wdi-project-4/README.md

 ## App Overview: 🧠

-**Overview:** WellNest is an app dedicated to fostering mental health awareness and understanding of mental health disorders.
+WellNest is an app dedicated to fostering mental health awareness and understanding of mental health disorders.

 Our goal is to help you find your wings by initiating and maintaining a positive dialogue among peer support networks.
 This effort hopes to encourage communication surrounding mental health and wellness in order to break the stigma.